 The 1956 Buick Centurion concept car, unveiled at the General Motors Motorama in January 1956, was the first vehicle to feature a reverse camera that allowed its driver to see behind the car without having to physically turn around and look backward.
 Designers were so confident in the rearview camera that there were no mirrors on the car.
 The Centurion also featured a bubble roof and cockpit, offering unobstructed views all around.

-The shapely concept car’s backup system was bulkier and more conspicuous than modern stealthy versions—a large TV camera lens was mounted in the rear and a screen was located on the dash—but it was definitely cutting-edge technology.
+The shapely concept car’s backup system was bulkier and more conspicuous than modern versions—a large TV camera lens was mounted in the Centurion’s rear and a screen was located on its dash—but the setup was definitely cutting-edge technology.
 Except that it didn’t catch on for years, not even at Buick.

 It wasn’t until 1991, when a backup camera was mounted on the rear spoiler of the Japanese-market-only Toyota Soarer coupe, that a production car came equipped with the rearview feature.
 It took another 11 years before a vehicle with backup tech was available in the U.S., and that car—the 2002 Infiniti Q45 sedan—also came from a Japanese automaker.
 The Q45’s optional backup system, called a Rear-View Monitor, featured a small camera located near the rear license plate, and the image on a dashboard screen included guidance lines to help the driver park.

-Beyond providing parking assistance, backup cameras have also proven to save lives.
-According to the National Highway Traffic Safety Administration (NHTSA), more than 200 people are killed annually in accidents that occurred while the driver is backing up and cannot see behind them, and cameras have the ability to see the blind spots that traditional rearview mirrors cannot.
+Beyond providing parking assistance, backup cameras have also saved lives.
+According to the National Highway Traffic Safety Administration (NHTSA), more than 200 people are killed annually in accidents that occur while the driver is backing up and cannot see behind the vehicle.
+Cameras have the ability to see the blind spots that traditional rearview mirrors cannot.

 Even without the federal mandate, some manufacturers—Acura, Buick, Honda, and Infiniti—were already making them standard as early as 2015.
 Ford, Nissan, and Toyota soon followed, also prior to the 2018 deadline.

-These days, some modern reverse systems also provide audible warnings and even automatic braking if the car that is reversing is in the path of other vehicles or objects—even if they’re moving.
+These days, some modern reverse systems also provide audible warnings and even automatic braking if the car that is reversing is in the path of other vehicles or objects—even if they’re moving, like pedestrians or bicycles.
 The combination of all three technological advances has proven to be most effective.